Caw Fell

 See Caw Fell and the surrounding tops on our free-to-access 'Google Style' Peak Bagging Maps:

-See Caw Fell and the surrounding tops on our downloadable PDF Peak Bagging Maps:
+See Caw Fell and the surrounding tops on our downloadable Peak Bagging Maps in PDF format:

 Fellow go4awalkers who have already walked, climbed, summited & bagged Caw Fell

-Christine Shepherd walked up Caw Fell on February 17th, 2008 [from/via/route] Walked from Bowness Knott Car park, Ennerdale using walk c130 Bagged again 16.04.14 using the start of walk 267 [with] On my own [weather] Beautiful, bright winter sunshine. - A wonderful start to a glorious day's walking.
+Christine Shepherd hiked Caw Fell on February 17th, 2008 [from/via/route] Walked from Bowness Knott Car park, Ennerdale using walk c130 Bagged again 16.04.14 using the start of walk 267 Climbed again with Louise on 28.4.24 adding this fell to The c340 walk to Grike, Crag fell & Lank Rigg. [with] On my own [weather] Beautiful, bright winter sunshine. - A wonderful start to a glorious day's walking.

-John Tippins climbed Caw Fell on May 5th, 2023 [from/via/route] From Bowness Knott car park [with] Alone [weather] Warm & sunny to start with.
+John Tippins summited on May 5th, 2023 [from/via/route] From Bowness Knott car park [with] Alone [weather] Warm & sunny to start with.
 Just before reaching the top it started raining.
 Heavy rain, moderately strong winds & thick cloud for the next couple of hours.
 Stopped raining, still misty until halfway down to the valley floor, then warm & sunny again.

 To add (or remove) your name and experiences on this page - Log On and edit your Personal Mountain Bagging Record